All your Thanksgiving Turkey Q and A’s!

 Question- Do you brine?

-Answer- Sometimes, but not normally.
-Brining can add moisture and flavor to the turkey, but I’ve never been a huge fan of brining.
-One problem with it is the way turkeys are packaged now- most are “enhanced with up to (6/8/9%) solution.”
+Brining can add moisture and flavor to the turkey, but you do need to be aware of enhanced turkeys.
+Most grocery store turkeys are “enhanced with up to (6/8/9%) solution.”
 (Note, many types of meat are “enhanced” now.
 It’s not necessarily a bad thing, but you have to be aware of it so you can adjust your cooking method.)
 With enhanced turkeys, brining can have minimal impact on moisture (I don’t want to get into a “science of brining” here,) but if a turkey has been injected with a saline solution, brining won’t necessarily add more moisture and you have a good chance of making it too salty.
-It’s also a mess.
-A big, wet mess.
+To combat this, I try to look for turkeys with the lowest “enhancement” or preferably natural turkeys.
+So much better flavor!

 Question- What about dry-brining?